 Completing this experience will enable the student to:

-- 1. Demonstrate communication and positive interpersonal skills with a senior adult. - 2.
-Recognize the value of active listening. - 3.
+- 1. Demonstrate communication and interpersonal skills. - 2.
+Recognize the value of attentive listening. - 3.
 Discuss special considerations for communicating with the senior adult. - 4.
-Appreciate well-senior adult's life journey and experiences.
+Appreciate the life and viewpoints of a well-senior adult.

 General Guidelines